 Studies at National Academy of Design, New York City, under Lemuel Wilmarth.

 Studies at Royal Academy of Art in Munich under various masters, including Bolanachi.

 Returns to St. Louis.
 First solo show and auction at Pettes & Leathe.

 Marries Laura Emeline “Emma” Eames, daughter of Dr. William Henry Eames.

 Decamps back to Europe with Emma, settles in Paris.

 Studies under Paul Constant Soyer in Paris.

-Exhibits for first time at National Academy of Design.
+Exhibits for first time at National Academy of Design, New York.

 Exhibits for first time at Salon de Paris as student of Soyer.

 Moves to The Hague to study under Mesdag.